eman-on/CodeEx/README.md

-# CodeEx
+# Examples of code
-Example of code
+There are posted projects where I learned something new for me